nydur/sctp-cloud-3.2/README.md

 `git log`

-To shows the history of the commits made in the repository
+To show the history of the commits made in the repository